explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/neopixels/signals.md

 - a mast with separate fixed colour pixels for each aspect
 - a mast with one multiple colour pixel for all aspects.

-Bear in mind that a single multicolour neopixel used above might be physically a mulicolour LED (as in a searchlight signal), or 3 individual LEDS wired to a single [neopixel chip](?ws2812) (as in a 2 or 3 lamp signal).
+Bear in mind that a single multicolour neopixel used above might be physically a multi-colour LED (as in a searchlight signal), or 3 individual LEDS wired to a single [neopixel chip](?ws2812) (as in a 2 or 3 lamp signal).

 For separate pixels, the colours should be established at startup and a normal SIGNALH macro used.